FAQs

 A postpartum doula specializes in the early days, weeks and months after birth.
 We support new parents with recovery, baby care, feeding, emotional well-being, and easing the transition into parenthood.
 Think of a postpartum doula as “mothering the mother” so you can heal, bond, and rest.

-What is a lactation educator?
+What is a certified lactation counselor (CLC)?

 Do I really need a postpartum doula?